HelikarLab/ccNetViz/README.md

 0. Fork ccNetViz repository e.g. from [HeilikarLab].
 1. Make changes to src/ tree.
+2. Run "$ npm update" to download needed packages.
-2. Build with "$ npm run build" on the ccNetViz root directory.
+3. Build with "$ npm run build" on the ccNetViz root directory.
-3. Clear cache from browser: e.g. in Chrome, go to settings->privacy->Clear Browsing Data->select only "Cache images and files" and click "Clear browsing data".
+4. Clear cache from browser: e.g. in Chrome, go to settings->privacy->Clear Browsing Data->select only "Cache images and files" and click "Clear browsing data".
-4. Run a test page (e.g. anyone in examples/) at the browser to see the results.
+5. Run a test page (e.g. anyone in examples/) at the browser to see the results.
-5. Commit changes to your fork and make a pull request e.g. on the repository you forked.
+6. Commit changes to your fork and make a pull request e.g. on the repository you forked.

 [HeilikarLab]: https://github.com/HelikarLab/ccNetViz